Terms and Conditions

 4.1 SRTS Europe provides an opportunity for businesses to become a network partner by joining the purchasing network founded by SRTS Europe.
 Network partners are entitled to make use of the services in value-added service providers’ portfolios.
 On the other hand, SRTS provides the opportunity to value-added service providers to offer their services to the network partners.
 When negotiating conditions with booking agents and value-added service providers, SRTS Europe takes proper care of the network partners’ interests.

-4.2 The network partner authorises SRTS Europe to obtain offers from value-added service providers for services and to submit these offers to the network partner.
+4.2 The network partner authorises SRTS Europe to obtain offers from booking agents and value-added service providers for services requested from SRTS Europeand to submit these offers to the network partner.

 4.3 SRTS Europe operates an Internet platform at www.srts.biz where, via a customer login, a network partner can access a cost overview of the conditions of booking agents involved with the network, of freight conditions as well as ancillary costs, e. g. demurrage, detention, storage, drop-off depots, etc. This is an information platform only.

-4.5 SRTS Europe further operates an Internet platform at www.ocoTILLO.biz where, via a customer login, the network partner can access an overview of the current freight rates as well as further information on ETA time of the ships and the ships available for booking.
-Any information on this platform is provided to SRTS Europe by the booking agents and value-added service providers connected to the network, so SRTS Europe cannot guarantee the correctness of the data available on the platform.
+4.5 SRTS Europe further operates an Internet platform (track-and-trace system) at www.ocoTILLO.biz where, via a customer login, the network partner can access an overview of the current freight rates as well as further information on ETA times of the ships and the ships available for booking.
+Any information on this platform is provided to SRTS Europe by the network partners, booking agents, value-added service providers and shipping companies connected to the network.
+SRTS Europe does not guarantee the correctness of the data available in the ocoTILLO system, nor that the data is up to date.
+In addition, SRTS Europe does not guarantee that the cloud-based software will be available for unlimited use at all times.

 5. Tasks of SRTS Europe